 - Experience working around plant/machinery is preferred

 Credit Transfer Requirements for HLTAID003:

-Applicants who wish to enrol into this course must bring documentation with them that meets one of the following bullet points:
+Applicants who wish to enrol into the Electrical Spotter Course must bring documentation with them that meets one of the following bullet points:

 - An original (or certified copy of) a Statement of Attainment for HLTAID003 Provide first aid issued within the last 12 months; or